 Before 1994, mortgage lending was pretty impossible in Brazil by reason of high rates of interest.
 Of late the Brazilian government has introduced several policies to make mortgage financing efficient.
 The main intention is to minimize the insolvency risk and costs.
 The government is allowing liquidity in the mortgage loans.
 Therefore, a robust and mortgage backed security market is now growing slowly in Brazil.
 Currently total mortgage values represent only 2% of the Brazilian GDP, however the Brazilian government expects the Brazilian mortgage market to grow 600% by 2014, with total mortgage value reaching 12% of GDP.
 As a result, an increase in value of Brazilian real estate will take place across the nation for the foreseeable future

-The steady fiscal reforms and economic stability have pushed down the Brazilian interest rates and inflation significantly.
-With inflation currently at approx. 5%, Brazil is becoming an investment magnet country and has received several investment upgrades from leading economic institutions.
+The steady fiscal reforms and and economic stability have pushed down the Brazilian interest rates and inflation significantly.
+With inflation currently at approx. 5%, Brazil is becoming an investment magnet country and has received several investment upgrades from leading economical institutions.

 Rental income from Brazil property is of great interest to investors as high rental yields are already achievable from property located in the current tourist hotspots of Brazil.
 It is expected that mortgage payments and bills can be covered for the year from the rental income achieved during the peak season months alone (December to February).